MichaelWitt/Staur-Database/README.md

 # Staur-Database

 Staur Database is the best employee database in the galaxy!
 Display information about your Staur Team, Employees, you name it.
 Thanks for stopping in!

 ## Project Details

 Welcome to Staur Database!

-Project Details
+The Staur Database was created to be able to log, manage, and maintain a working roster of your Staur Team, Employees, etc. It is an amazingly simple and efficient way to track who is doing what at your company or super team.
+This app allows you to view a table of all the current employees, departments, roles, managers, and more!
+Using node, you can also add new employees, update existing departments, and delete current staur leaders.
+We hope you enjoy making your own personal database and changing the world for good.

 Thanks for stopping in!
 I look forward to working together to make the present and future a better place.

 ## Application

 Staur Database:

 ## Build Details

-This application was developed using:
+This application was developed using: Node.js, MySql, Inquirer, Figlet, JavaScript, and more!

 ## Repository & Preview